 - The diagnosis is clinical and usually no investigations are required.

-- Plain X-rays, CT scans or MRI of the cervical spine may be needed to evaluate for bony trauma, suspected C1-C2 subluxation, congenital bony abnormalities or osteomyelitis.
+- Plain X-rays, CT scans or MRI of the cervical spine may be needed to evaluate for bone trauma, suspected C1-C2 subluxation, congenital bony abnormalities or osteomyelitis.

 - CT scan or MRI of the neck may be useful for evaluation of suspected abscesses, deep space infections, or masses.